 Optical storages, including attached BDR and CD-ROM disks, also show up in the app's folder choosers and are fully supported as content sources where available.
 These storages are generally usable on all PCs, and may be useful for accessing content copies burned to disks for comparisons or restores.

-Remote storages, including network shares and virtual-machine access points, are also listed in choosers and supported in full if present.
+Remote storages, including network shares, virtual-machine access points, and WSL2 storage on Windows, are also listed in choosers and supported in full if present.
 These storages work on PCs if mounted to a standard folder on Unix or mapped to a drive letter on Windows, though USB drives are generally recommended over networks for portability, speed, and privacy.
 There's more on network drives here.

-This means that on older Androids you should host content in this specific folder on removable drives if it will be either backed up from your phone or synced from your phone to your PC.
-Content used only in PC-to-phone syncs, or on newer Androids in general, need not follow this rule.
+In practical terms, this means that on Androids 10 and earlier, you should host content in this specific folder on removable drives if it will be either backed up from your phone, or synced from your phone to your PC.
+Content used only in PC-to-phone syncs need not follow this rule on older Androids because reads work everywhere, and Androids 11 and later have no such constraints.
 Either way, this app will always warn you if you select an invalid removable folder for Main-tab actions that may modify it on older Androids.

-For more background on storage types, please see the GUI Guide's coverage of the folder
+For more background on storage types and rules, please see the GUI Guide's coverage of the folder chooser.

 Although this app runs on both PCs and Android, some exotic content items may not be fully portable due to interoperability constraints on some devices.
 The good news is that nearly all content consists of normal files and folders, which can always be processed by this app on all devices without loss or error.
 If your content follows this norm, you can safely ignore most portability concerns.